oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 Extreme Engine has many things like "LightSystem2D" and "ExtremeEvent" and any system have his .Word or .PDF documentation file for help.
 (You have a .docs documentation and a .PDF no difference between them).

+You need to install InputSystem & TextMeshPro becouse SDK depends on it.